jasoncable/i-can-program-too/manuscript/Chapter05.md

 # Logic and Control Structures

+In this chapter we will be looking at code elements called flow control structures.
+Code is generally executed from top to bottom.
+Control structures disrupt the flow of execution in order to perform different operations.
+We will also be learning about basic boolean logic.

     If my bank account balance less than one dollar then I must transfer money from savings.